Want This to Actually Go Smoothly?

 • Woven chargers to bring in warmth and texture

-• Chartreuse plates for a fresh, unexpected pop
+• Chartreuse plates for that fresh, slightly unexpected pop

 • Crisp white napkins to keep everything grounded